justinalm/justinalm.github.io/_work/devmonitor-dot-io.markdown

 <figure>
     <img src="/uploads/devmonitor-dates.jpg"/>
-    <figcaption>Filter <em>Analytics</em> by date to see change in developer interest over time, fluctuations in Github activity, as well as track your progress responding to your community.</figcaption>
+    <figcaption>Filter <em>Analytics</em> by date to see developer interest over time, fluctuations in activity, and track your progress responding to your community.</figcaption>
 </figure>